3B series computers

-The 3B series computers are a line of minicomputers produced from the late 1970s by AT&T Computer Systems' Western Electric subsidiary for use with the company's UNIX operating system.
+The 3B series computers are a line of minicomputers made between the late 1970s and 1993 by AT&T Computer Systems' Western Electric subsidiary, for use with the company's UNIX operating system.
 The line primarily consists of the models 3B20, 3B5, 3B15, 3B2, and 3B4000.
-The series is notable for controlling a series of electronic switching systems for telecommunication, for general computing purposes, and for serving as the historical software porting base for commercial UNIX.
+The series is notable for controlling a series of electronic switching systems for telecommunications, for general computing purposes, and for serving as the historical software porting base for commercial UNIX.

 History

-The first 3B was installed in Fresno, California at Pacific Bell.
+The first 3B20D was installed in Fresno, California at Pacific Bell in 1981.
 Within two years, several hundred were in place throughout the Bell System.
 Some of the units came with "small, slow hard disks".

 The general purpose family of 3B computer systems includes the 3B2, 3B5, 3B15, 3B20S, and 3B4000.
-They run the AT&T UNIX operating system and are named after the successful 3B20D.
+They run the AT&T UNIX operating system and were named after the successful 3B20D High Availability processor.

-In 1984, after regulatory constraints were lifted, AT&T introduced the 3B20D, 3B20S, 3B5, and 3B2 to the general computer market, a move which some commentators saw as an attempt to compete with IBM.
+In 1984, after regulatory constraints were lifted, AT&T introduced the 3B20D, 3B20S, 3B5, and 3B2 to the general computer market, a move that some commentators saw as an attempt to compete with IBM.
 In Europe, the 3B computers were distributed by Italian firm Olivetti, in which AT&T had a minority shareholding.
 After AT&T bought NCR Corporation, effective January 1992, the computers were marketed through NCR sales channels.

 Having produced 70,000 units, the AT&T Oklahoma City plant stopped manufacturing 3B machines at the end of 1993, with the 3B20D to be the last units manufactured.